NC State vs. Florida State NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Seminoles have been underdogs by 3 points or more four times this year and have covered the spread twice.

-- Florida State's games this season have gone over the total in four out of eight opportunities (50%).
+- Florida State's games this season have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

-- Florida State is 3-4 against the spread and 3-4 overall in games when it records more than 16.3 points.
+- When Florida State records more than 16.3 points, it is 3-4 against the spread and 3-4 overall.

-- In games that Florida State picks up over 327.8 yards, the team is 3-3 against the spread and 3-3 overall.
+- When Florida State amasses more than 327.8 yards, the team is 3-3 against the spread and 3-3 overall.

-- This year the Seminoles have turned the ball over 16 times, seven more than the Wolf Pack's takeaways (9).
+- The Seminoles have turned the ball over 16 times this season, seven more turnovers than the Wolf Pack have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.